-BPI+ implementations running on DOCSIS 1.1 hardware (the predominant hardware/software configuration) MUST support both 40-bit and 56-bit DES.
-Operation with 56-bit DES is STRONGLY RECOMMENDED.
+BPI+ implementations running on DOCSIS 1.1 hardware (the predominant hardware/software configuration) MUST support 56-bit DES and MAY support 40-bit DES.1

 BPI+ supports 40-bit DES principally to permit interoperability with 40-bit DOCSIS 1.0 hardware upgraded to run BPI+.
 40-bit DES is identical to 56-bit DES, with the exception that 16 bits of the 56-bit DES key are set to known, fixed values.
-A CM or CMTS running 40-bit DES MUST mask off (to zero) the sixteen left-most bits of any 56-bit DES key prior to running encryption/decryption operations.
+If a CM or CMTS is running the optional 40-bit DES, it MUST mask off (to zero) the sixteen left-most bits of any 56-bit DES key prior to running encryption/decryption operations.
 Note that the masked bits are the sixteen left-most bits that would be present AFTER the removal of every eighth bit from the 64-bit TEK (i.e., the so-called parity bits).
 DOCSIS 1.1 and 56-bit DOCSIS 1.0 hardware running BPI+ MAY implement 40-bit DES key masking in software.